aarongilly/notes/content/HBR "Life Strategy".md

 ## Step 5 - What Can I Learn from Benchmarks?
 A best practice is to look at others and cheat off their test, basically.
 Who do I look up to?
 What do they do differently than me?
 What would *they* do in this particular situation I'm in?
 What decision would they make?

 There was a life satisfaction survey done in Germany that HBR cites.
 This study may be worth looking at.
 There is an optimum amount of time to spend on leisure and sleep.
-There's a monotonically increasing return on life satisfaction for societal engagement, effort on nutrition, sports & church ([[Sync & Happiness]]), and number of close friends.
+There's a monotonically increasing return on life satisfaction for societal engagement, effort on nutrition, sports & church ([[Human Synchrony]]), and number of close friends.

 HBR also referees to other studies that show the importance of [[Be Kind to You|kindness]], [[Mindfulness & Now|Mindfulness]], and [[Specific Gratitude|gratefulness]], cultivating more humor/laughter, dedicating time to learning, and working to grow yourself.